Have you ever walked into Target, Walmart, Costco, or another store and found yourself overwhelmed with the amount of sunscreen options?

 If these thoughts race through your mind as you navigate through the seemingly endless sunscreen aisle, you’re not alone.
 With so many options out there, it can be tough to know what’s best for you and your family.

-But don’t let the heat get to you.
-We’ve got your back!
-Our team has put together some sunscreen resources and tips for you to make sure you can keep you and your kids safe from harmful rays when the sun is shining.
+But don’t let the heat get to you — we’ve got your back!
+We put together sunscreen resources and tips to keep you and your kids safe from harmful rays when the sun is shining.

 How much SPF do I need?